black and white bed linen

 • Adelaide, despite its extraordinary natural assets and cultural heritage, is swimming against the current in key areas: prioritising large commercial builds over civic space, neglecting climate resilience in the city core, and undervaluing consultation.

-The paradox: Adelaide has the bones of a “model city” (grid, Park Lands, manageable scale) but risks drifting out of step
+• The paradox: Adelaide has the bones of a “model city” (grid, Park Lands, manageable scale) but is markedly drifting out of step with the most forward-looking planning trends.

-humanising, greening, and diversifying its spaces.
-Done
+• Global best practice is in humanising, greening, and diversifying spaces.

-right, Adelaide could become a global model of a small
+• Done right, Adelaide could become a global model of a small sustainable city — comparable to Copenhagen or Wellington.

 Why is Adelaide swimming against the tide?